-The Board as a whole has responsibilities typically assumed by an audit committee, including but not limited to:
+The Board as a whole has responsibilities typically assumed by an Audit Committee, including but not limited to:

-- (a) verifying and safeguarding the integrity of the Company's stakeholder reporting; - (b) reviewing and approving the audited annual and reviewed half-yearly financial reports; - (c) reviewing the appointment of the external auditor, their independence and performance, the audit fee, any questions of their resignation or dismissal and assessing the scope and adequacy of the external audit; and - a risk management function (refer Section 7.1 for further details). (d)
+- (a) verifying and safeguarding the integrity of the Company's stakeholder reporting; - (b) reviewing and approving the audited annual and reviewed half-yearly financial reports; - (c) reviewing the appointment of the external auditor, their independence and performance, the audit fee, any questions of their resignation or dismissal and assessing the scope and adequacy of the external audit; and - (d) a risk management function (refer Section 7.1 for further details).

-That is, matters typically dealt with by an audit committee are within the responsibility of the full Board.
+That is, matters typically dealt with by an Audit Committee are within the responsibility of the full Board.
+The Board considers that no efficiencies or other benefits would be gained by establishing a separate Audit Committee.